Our2020View/Our2020View.github.io/coldweather.md

 [Truma Aqua Go Electric Anti-freeze Kit]( https://shop.truma.net/products/aquago-electric-antifreeze-kit)

+This kit is NOT an electric option to heat water.
+This kit only provides enough electric heat to the internal Truma water system to prevent the heater from freezing up - used in conditions when you can't run propane to keep it warm.
+Once the kit is installed, it is pretty easy to flip back and forth between freeze prevention and normal operations.
+The only thing you have to do on the outside is install the intake flue when electric heat is required, or remove it when back to normal operations.
+The rotary knob is used to provide the in-coach selection of either function - freeze prevention or normal operations.

 <img src="/assets/webTrumaheat4.jpg"/>

-Installation was easy, and operation is simple.
+Installation was straightforward.
 Here are some pictures of the heat cannister wiring hooked up, the intake flue inserted, and the the reminder that the protection system is installed:

 <img src="/assets/webTrumaheat1.jpg"/>